Geordie-R/coti-misc/README.md

 <h1>How to run</h1>

+<p>This is for users who have created an SSH key using puttygen and assigned it to their node when they deployed on Vultr</p>

 <p>Login as root user and run the following in your bash terminal.
 I ran these line by line replacing YOUR_USERNAME_HERE withthe username you chose for the coti user (you might have left it as coti)</p>